wellsst/circuitshuffle/README.md

 * Warmups/cooldowns -  Add perhaps as just a suggestion
 * Saved exercise sets/favourites - UI Change
-* forgotten pass
 * Fix LookupData to not include description in the findOrSave
 * Scheduled reminders to get moving and weekly/monthly report
+* Add some kind of legal verbiage, and agree to terms checkbox on signup
+* stop the timer (properly)

 ## WIP
 * Display logged in as username  (needs alignment)
 * Change password
-* Doing circuit move next buttons row to up top so it doesnt move each time
+* forgotten pass

+### Deferred

 ## Add as exercises

 ## Done

 #### To be reld
+* Fix suit_Type domain/table form being duplicated values - commented out now
+* stop the timer
+* Not saving wildcards? - saving as suit
+* Doing circuit move next buttons row to up top so it doesnt move each time - or fixed footer?
+* Layout of doing circuit

+#### data only
+* Cleanup live exercise data

 #### v24
 * Display logged in as username